AltafQasim/VizitLink/DASHBOARD_FEATURES.md

 ## 🎯 Overview

-A complete admin dashboard for VizitLink, inspired by Linktree, built with Next.js, React, TailwindCSS, and Framer Motion.
+A complete admin dashboard for VizitLink, inspired by Vizitlink, built with Next.js, React, TailwindCSS, and Framer Motion.

 ## 🏗️ Architecture